elisehammarstrom/tech-bootcamp-ws/README.md

 > A [React Component](https://react.dev/learn/your-first-component#components-ui-building-blocks) is a UI building block, that can contain markup + logic and be reused in the application.
 The component can contain other components, _child components_, and will then consequently become a _parent component_.
 It is often (and in our case) written using [tsx](https://react.dev/learn/writing-markup-with-jsx#jsx-putting-markup-into-javascript) files, which lets you embed markup inside javascript.

-In `app/components/Movie.tsx` we have the component to use, which takes a `title` and `background` as props.
+In `app/components/MovieCard.tsx` we have the component to use, which takes a `title` and `img` as props.
 Let's dig in how it works!

 ```
-type MovieProps = {
+type MovieCardProps = {
   title: string;
-  backgroundImg: string;
+  img: string;
 };
 ```